HSLdevcom/jore4/wiki/spatial-aspects.md

 #### Important aspects

 1. Geographic structure
-   - For displaying on the map
+   - For displaying beautiful route lines on the map
+   - For snapping to roads when editing routes in the UI
+   - For automatic routing from A to B when sketching routes in the UI
    - For measuring the length of routes
 1. Topographic structure
    - Electric busses require the elevation information